Heat shed for machinery disinfestation

 One of the most effective deterrents against the spread of phylloxera into a vineyard is a washdown facility.
 This enables machinery to be cleaned to remove all dirt and plant material before entering the vineyard, which greatly reduces the risk of introducing phylloxera (or other soil-borne pests, diseases and weeds) into the vineyard.

-In response to grower requests, Vinehealth Australia has commissioned an engineering firm to develop detailed specifications for vineyard wash-down facilities.
+Approximately 20 years ago, the then Phylloxera & Grape Industry Board of SA commissioned an engineering firm to develop detailed specifications for vineyard wash-down facilities.
 These contain sufficient information for a building application to be made to local councils.
+While it is expected that some of the information in these plans is outdated, the concepts may still be useful as a base from which to work.

 There are two plans, to take into account different vineyard sizes.